References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Conclusions

 \section{Conclusions}

-In this work, we investigate how reference sets impacts the reliability of reference-based summarization metrics.
-Our analysis across three multi-reference datasets---SummEval, GUMSum, and DUC2004---reveals that token-matching metrics such as ROUGE and BLEU are highly sensitive to the reference(s).
-This sensitivity leads to instability in system rankings, particularly when only a small number of references are available.
-We thus recommend avoiding such metrics, complementing previous work \cite{schmidtova-etal-2024-automatic-metrics}.
+In this work, we have investigated how reference sets impact the reliability of reference-based summarization metrics.
+Our analysis across three multi-reference datasets reveals that, despite their popularity, token-matching metrics such as ROUGE are highly sensitive to the reference(s).
+This sensitivity leads to instability in system rankings, particularly when only a small number of references are available, which is typical in summarization datasets.
+In these situations, we thus recommend avoiding such metrics, echoing earlier calls for caution \cite{schmidtova-etal-2024-automatic-metrics}, in favor of model-based or reference-free alternatives.

 We find that increasing the number of reference summaries consistently improves both the stability of metric scores and their alignment with human judgments.
+This might be explained by the possibility of representing a larger human diversity from the one hand, and from that of limiting annotator bias on the other.
 In these conditions, n-gram-based metrics such as ROUGE-N become more reliable.
-Moreover, ROUGE\textsubscript{avg} should typically be preferred over ROUGE\textsubscript{max}.
-However, when few references are available---especially in domains with high output variability---model-based metrics should be preferred, as they offer greater robustness despite their higher computational costs.

-Our findings highlight the need to incorporate reference set variation into evaluation frameworks and suggest that future metric development should explicitly account for this dimension.
+Our findings highlight the need to incorporate reference set variation into evaluation frameworks.
+Future metric development should explicitly account for this variation.
+While we have not specifically studied the dimensions of diversity in human references besides their lexical, syntactical, and semantic variation from \citet{giulianelli-etal-2023-comes}, we believe this is an important area of investigation.
+We speculate that the main challenge would be to collect a reference set that is ``diverse enough'' to represent human production for a fixed number of references.
+Future work in this direction needs to identify and characterize the relevant dimensions of diversity.
+These dimensions might be lexical, stylistic, intentional, or even sociolinguistic (cutting across the previously mentioned dimensions, \citealt{10.3389/frai.2024.1472411}).
+How to collect such references and whether specific guidelines should be adopted is also an open problem.
+Future work should also explore the role of genre.

 We thus advocate for the creation of larger, more diverse multi-reference datasets, as well as for metric designs that are inherently robust to reference variability.
 Such efforts will be key to ensuring fairer and more reliable and human-aligned evaluation practices in summarization in the LLM era and beyond.